 For years, Yuban was considered a brand that made good coffee for a great price.
 It was almost exotic, even, proudly made with 100% Colombian coffee beans.
 Then, recently, the recipe changed, according to Coffee Detective.
 And not for the better.
 Yuban is no longer 100% Colombian—and based on consumer response, it's no longer good.
 In some of its advertising online, the company tries to hedge its way around this change, saying: "Made with Robusta and Arabica beans from Latin America and other tropical regions."
-This actually means: "We sourced the cheapest beans we could get from wherever we could find them."
+This most likely actually means: We sourced the cheapest beans we could get from wherever we could find them.

 Green Mountain Coffee

 Once hailed as one of America's best independent coffee companies, Vermont's Green Mountain Coffee went the way of many brands: it went full-on corporate.
 According to CNN, by the late years of the 20th century, the brand had grown so big it bought up Keurig, the name with which Green Mountain Coffee pods are now synonymous in the minds of many, only to be bought out by private equity juggernaut JAB Holding in late 2015.
 Today, with an apparent focus on cost over quality, those little Green Mountain Coffee pods may contain inferior blends of coffee, according to Serious Eats.